1 of 1

 Celebrating Hispanic Heritage Month

-Hispanic Heritage Month is a time to celebrate the vibrant culture and significant contributions of Latinx communities.
+Hispanic Heritage Month is a time to celebrate the vibrant culture and significant contributions of Latine communities.

 Explore how this important observance honors the rich traditions and achievements that shape our collective heritage.

-Hispanic Heritage Month is here, from September 15 to October 15, anwe're excited to celebrate and honor the rich tapestry and diverse influence of Latinx culture and contributions—from vibrant traditions and histories to the many achievements of Latinx individuals and communities.
+Hispanic Heritage Month is here, from September 15 to October 15, and we're excited to celebrate and honor the rich tapestry and diverse influence of Latine culture and contributions—from vibrant traditions and histories to the many achievements of Latine individuals and communities.

 We acknowledge that experiences are diverse and that the cultures we celebrate this month are rich and varied, each with its own unique heritage.
 Every community has culturally specific terms that reflect its distinct identity, and we strive to honor these distinctions in our celebration.

-First introduced by Congressman George E. Brown in 1968, President Ronald Reagan expanded the commemoration to a whole month in 1988, recognizing the integral roles of Latinx communities in American history.
+First introduced by Congressman George E. Brown in 1968, President Ronald Reagan expanded the commemoration to a whole month in 1988, recognizing the integral roles of Latine communities in American history.

-The timing of Hispanic Heritage Month is significant as it coincides with the independence anniversaries of several Latin American countries, including Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua (September 15), Mexico (September 16), and Chile (September 18).
+The timing of Hispanic Heritage Month is no coincidence—it begins in mid-September, aligning with the independence anniversaries of several Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua (September 15), Mexico (September 16), and Chile (September 18).

-Join us in celebrating some of our most beloved and integral local Latinx producers and community members.
+We invite you to join us in celebrating some of our most beloved local Latine producers and community members—starting with our friends at Adelante Mujeres.

-We connected with Elizabeth Aguilera, Ph.D., Director of Communications, and Andrea Chunga-Celis, Director of Development at Adelante Mujeres to learn more about the organization and its contributions to the Latinx community:
+We connected with Elizabeth Aguilera, Ph.D., Director of Communications, and Andrea Chunga-Celis, Director of Development at Adelante Mujeres to learn more about the organization and its contributions to the Latine community:

-NSM: Do you use the term Hispanic or Latinx (or neither) when describing your organization?
+NSM: Do you use the term Hispanic or Latine (or neither) when describing your organization?

 AM: We use the term Latine at our organization.
 When there is strength and vitality throughout the Latine community, the perspectives, values, culture, and commitments of Latinos improve the experience of everyone, regardless of race, ethnicity, or social status.